|

 - Doctor of Human Letters

-University Hospital (Little Rock, Arkansas)
+Internship: University Hospital (Little Rock, Arkansas)

 - Pediatric

-Freedman Hospital @ Howard University (Washington, DC)
+Residency: Freedman Hospital @ Howard University (Washington, DC)

 - Internal Medicine

-In 1948, nine years before the "Little Rock Nine" integrated Central High School in Little Rock, Arkansas, Edith Irby Jones became the first black student to attend racially mixed classes in the South, and the first black student to attend the University of Arkansas School of Medicine.
+Biography: In 1948, nine years before the "Little Rock Nine" integrated Central High School in Little Rock, Arkansas, Edith Irby Jones became the first black student to attend racially mixed classes in the South, and the first black student to attend the University of Arkansas School of Medicine.
 Her enrollment in a previously segregated southern medical school made news headlines across the nation.

 Like many of her contemporaries, Edith Irby Jones was denied equal access to educational opportunities from childhood.
 But her abilities and talents were nurtured and supported by her family and the larger African-American community, leading her to believe that "you can do anything you want to do."